tig/winprint/docs/index.md

 * 03-May-2020 - 2.0.5 (RC2) -
   * Fixed content type / file extension detection.
   * Changed Header/Footer macros to support `{Language}`, `{ContentType}`, and `{CteName}` instead of just `{FileType}`.
+  * Installer detects if .NET Core 3.1 is installed.
+Makes it easy to install it if not installed.
 * 30-Apr-2020 - 2.0.4 (RC1) - Totally new rendering engine
   * Replaced the nodejs `Prism.js`-based syntax highlighter with the Python `Pygments`-based system.
 This:
     * Long lines now wrap correctly.
 Issue #12